Swenyee14/ECS657U_CWG/README.md

 To play...
 - WASD for forward, left, right, backward movement
 - shift, spacebar for down and up movement
 - Use your cursor to click on the UI to place towers

+Explaining gameplay:
 - Area is separated into tower placement zone, and enemy pathing zone
 - Towers can only be placed in the tower placement zones

-- Enemies will spawn and attempt to reach the players base...
+Enemies will spawn and attempt to reach the players base...
 - Use towers to stop the enemies and be victorious.